mayenkalu/Bobo/README.md

 - **Threads**: Users can create threads in the forum, which will be displayed in the appropriate category.
 Threads will include a title and description.
 - **Posts**: Users can create posts in the forum, which will be displayed in the appropriate thread.
 Posts will include a title and description.

+### Marketplace:
+- **Items**: Users can create items to sell in the marketplace.
+Items will include a title, description, price, image and contact information.
+- **Categories**: Default categories will be provided to create items and view items.
+These would include general, health, nutrition, and development etc.

 ## Setup :
 To set up the project on your local machine, follow the steps below: